Understanding the Role of Background Checks in Healthcare Staffing

 Drug Screening

-In the case of medical professionals, a national sex offender search may be included as part of a background check.
+In some cases, a national sex offender search may also be included as part of a background check.
 Due to the sensitive nature of many of their duties and the fact that they frequently work with children and vulnerable adults, this search type is essential for healthcare organizations.
+Identity verification checks are also a standard component of any healthcare-specific background check, as they help to ensure that the individual being evaluated is the person they claim to be.

 While some employers find that conducting a comprehensive background check for every new hire seems excessive, in specific industries, such as healthcare, this is simply the only way to ensure that they are hiring the right individuals for the jobs they have available.
+To keep patients safe, healthcare organizations need to be able to trust their doctors, nurses, and other medical staff members.
+This trust can be put at risk without background checks and thorough drug screenings.